Depression

 It’s important to note that feeling low or sad is completely normal for all of us after certain experiences.

 For example: if you’re feeling down after losing a loved one, losing your job, or after your children move out of home, you might not be experiencing depression.
-However, if your symptoms last a long time, and the severity of your symptoms impact your daily functioning, it could be a problem.
+However, if your symptoms last a long time and the severity of your symptoms impacts your daily functioning, it could be a problem.

 • Disconnection

-A sense of disconnection is also a common cause of feeling depressed, and can come in a number of forms.
-You might feel:
+A sense of disconnection is also a common cause of feeling depressed and can come in a number of forms.

 • Disconnected from others, including friends, your partner, or family